 If the smell of other people’s sweaty towels and waiting 10 minutes to get on the cross trainer at 5pm isn’t igniting your daily will to workout, it’s time to take your fitness regime outdoors with this hitlist of the best beach walks on the Sunshine Coast.

-Our region is world-renowned for its clean, open beaches—so don’t be a chump, it’s time to make the most of your natural gym!
+Our region is world-renowned for its clean, open beaches—so it’s time to make the most of your natural gym!

-Read on for our top picks of the Coast’s best beach walks.
+Read on for our top picks of the Sunshine Coast’s best coastal walks.

 Mooloolaba to Alexandra Headland

 If you’re lucky enough to live or work in the Mooloolaba district, you’d be crazy not to take a daily (or weekly, let’s be honest) wander or a spin on your bike along the Alex-Mooloolaba foreshore.
 Starting at the Mooloolaba breakwater, the scenic track winds alongside the beach past the area’s trendy food and coffee precinct which is always buzzing with activity, yummy smells and other locals making the most of the views in their active wear.
 The track then winds over the hill (so you’ll get those glutes activated) and past Alexandra Headland’s impressive surf break.
 Best of all, the walk is well lit and populated from 8am to 8pm, so safety isn’t a huge concern for the lone walker.